-- Insolvency practitioners play a key role in ensuring that persons entitled to participate in decision making are able to make informed decisions and that their participation is properly facilitated as stakeholder involvement in decision making is essential to the maintenance of trust and confidence in insolvency proceedings. - 2.
-This Statement of Insolvency Practice applies to the use of deemed consent and qualifying decision procedures conducted under the Insolvency Act 1986 (as amended) and applies in England and Wales only.
+- 1. Insolvency practitioners play a key role in ensuring that persons entitled to participate in the making of decisions are able to make informed decisions and that their participation is properly facilitated.
+Stakeholder involvement in the making of decisions is essential to the maintenance of trust and confidence in insolvency proceedings. - 2.
+This Statement of Insolvency Practice applies to the use of deemed consent and qualifying decision procedures conducted under the Insolvency Act 1986 (as amended).